Press Statement: International Day of Education

 Our investment in education - especially for children caught in crisis and conflict - is our investment in a better future.

 GENEVA, Jan.
-24, 2023 /PRNewswire/ -- The following is a press statement provided by Education Cannot Wait:
+24, 2023 /CNW/ -- The following is a press statement provided by Education Cannot Wait:

 As we mark International Day of Education, world leaders must make good on their promise of quality education for all.